Myat-Pwint/CMS-LearningJournals/Assignment1/README.md

 **Learning Activities & Resources:**

-- Completed introductory tutorials for Joomla on [JoomlaShack](https://www.joomlashack.com/)
+- Completed introductory tutorials for Joomla on (https://youtu.be/I0MBI9Qz-S0?si=aLBy4qpbb_Heag-5)
 - Explored the official [Joomla Documentation](https://docs.joomla.org/) for a comprehensive understanding
-- Installed and configured Joomla locally for practical application
+- Installed and created Joomla website watching (https://youtu.be/h5VZwTLdgdM?si=lwgbiI5EdaB43AS-)

 **Estimated Hours:**
 - 20 hours

 **Content Insights:**

-In this time, my focus was on understanding the basics of Joomla.
+At this time, my focus was on understanding the basics of Joomla.
 The tutorials from JoomlaShack provided a solid introduction to setting up and customizing a website using Joomla.
-The official Joomla Documentation proved to be a valuable resource, offering detailed insights into Joomla's unique features.
+The official Joomla Documentation proved valuable, offering detailed insights into Joomla's unique features.
 The local installation of Joomla facilitated hands-on learning and experimentation.

 **Career/Employability/Learning Insights:**